dirtsimple/imposer/README.md

 To help you decipher such plugins' configuration format, imposer provides tools to inspect and monitor option changes made through the Wordpress UI.
 That way, you can configure a plugin via the Wordpress UI, and observe the changes it makes to the options in the database.

-The main tool you will use for this process is `imposer options review`, which lets you interactively review and approve changes made to the options in your development site's database since your last review.
+The main tool you will use for this process is `imposer options review`, which lets you interactively review and approve changes made to the options in your development site's database since your last review, that were *not* made via imposer.

 (Note: Approving a change is just a way to say, "I've seen this change and have done whatever I need to do about it, so stop showing it to me".
 It doesn't save them to a state module or anything like that, although you can certainly copy and paste the relevant YAML from the changes into a state module as you review them.
-You can also use `imposer options yaml` to list unapproved changes in a more convenient format for such copying and pasting.)
+You can also use `imposer options yaml` to list unapproved, unimposed changes in a more convenient format for such copying and pasting.)

 To start a review, just run `imposer options review` on the development site in question.
 Either you'll be immediately presented with any existing changes as YAML patch chunks (for review and approval via the `git add --patch` UI), or else the command will begin monitoring the database for new changes, waiting for you to change something via the Wordpress UI.

-Once you've approved a change, it won't show up during future runs of the `review`, `diff`, `yaml`, or `watch` subcommands of `imposer options` for that site.
-This lets you filter out changes you already know how to map to a state file, and irrelevant "noise" changes (like changes to the `cron` option), while still observing changes to values you're still working on with `watch` or `diff`.
+Once you've approved a change (or added it to a state module and applied it), it won't show up during future runs of the `review`, `diff`, `yaml`, or `watch` subcommands of `imposer options` for that site.
+This lets you filter out changes you've already mapped to a state file, and irrelevant "noise" changes, while still observing changes to option values you're still working on with `watch` or `diff`.
+(You can also have your state modules blacklist constantly-changing options like `cron`, so they don't keep showing up in your diffs.)

 For more details on imposer's tools for monitoring and inspecting Wordpress options, see the [imposer options](#imposer-options) command reference, below.